 To Our Members

-To allow for the safe and responsible operation of Credit Union 1 branch lobbies, we have a carefully designed COVID-19 Mitigation Plan in place.
+To allow for the safe and responsible operation of Credit Union 1 branch lobbies in June 2020, we instituted a carefully designed COVID-19 Mitigation Plan.
 This plan aligns with State of Alaska guidelines to protect the health and well-being of our fellow Alaskans!

 - All CU1 facilities are open.
-This excludes our South Anchorage Branch, which is closed for renovations.
+This excludes our South Anchorage Branch, which is closed for reconstruction.

-Please expect the following changes to our branch lobbies:
+Please observe the following changes to our branch lobbies:

 These measures are in place to balance community safety and the needs of our members.
 As always, we are committed to maintaining exceptional care for our fellow Alaskans!